 Unless we consummate our initial business combination with an affiliated entity, we are not required to obtain an opinion from an independent investment banking firm that the price we are paying is fair to our shareholders from a financial point of view.
 If no opinion is obtained, our shareholders will be relying on the judgment of our board of directors, who will determine fair market value based on standards generally accepted by the financial community.
+Our board of directors will have significant discretion in choosing the standard used to establish the fair market value of the target acquisition.
 Such standards used will be disclosed in our tender offer documents or proxy solicitation materials, as applicable, related to our initial business combination.